ric2b/small-programs/README.md

 secret_santa * | matches each given name with a single one of the other given names (without matching multiple names to the same one)

 ####Projected:
-* Enigma, a program that encodes and decodes Enigma communications from WW2
+* Amendigma, a program that encodes and decodes Enigma communications from WW2